QuantEcon/lecture-datascience.myst/README.md

 jupyter-book build src
 ```

 This will take a while.
-The final book will be in `src/_build`.
+But it will populate your cache, so future iteration is faster.